 - support community infrastructure to enhance community cohesion in the city.

 - support groups who want to look through the cohesion lens (ie thinking of how to bring different people together first before planning an activity) when delivering their activity and services.

 - promote positive community cohesion stories and activities.

 There is £30,000 available for each financial year 2017-18 and 2018-19, meaning a grant can be given for up to 18 months if needed.
 There is no minimum or maximum grant amount.
 There are two forms to use, a short form for application under £2,000 and a longer form for applications over £2,000.

-Sheffield City Council is offering grant funding to organisations for the purpose of:
+Sheffield City Council are the following organisations for the purpose of:

 - co-ordinating each of the Equality Hubs (Age, BAMER, Disability, LGBT+, Religion/Belief, Women*) representing the identified communities of identity (COIs) that make up the Equality Hub Network Sheffield

 - contributing to an effective overall Equality Hub Network, including the Equality Hub Network Board

 *The investment in the Carers' Hub has been built into the Carers' Contract 2017.